Higher University of San Andrés: Headquarters

-The building that now hosts the university's main offices, known as Monoblock, is located on Avenue Villazón.
+The building that now hosts the university's main offices, known as the Monoblock, is located on Avenue Villazón.
 It was designed in 1942 by architect Emilio Villanueva and is considered an iconic example of Bolivian architecture.
 The building is part of a university complex inspired by Pre-Columbian architecture that never fully materialized.
 Construction started in 1942 and concluded on 4 July 1947.
 It was criticized for being the first skyscraper in the city.

 It is also an epicenter of social movements and many congregate there after marching downtown.

 It has 13 floors, 11 of which are used for classrooms.
 It contains the most complete library in the country, an auditorium that is open to the public for various events, and a semi-subterranean garden with access to the central atrium.
 The library was created in 1930.

 Due to the high demand for rooms, various pavilions and two buildings were built in the surrounding areas.
-They are separated from Monoblock by open areas and the remnants of the military college, also designed by Villanueva.
+They are separated from the Monoblock by open areas and the remnants of the military college, also designed by Villanueva.